tanyonghe/MQTT-HomeSecure/README.md

 ## Basic Features

-1. Data collection (logs and images) from sensor modules (RPi Camera, PIR Motion, Temperature and Humidity)
+1. Data collection (logs and images) from sensor modules (RPi Camera, PIR Motion, Temperature and Humidity).
-2. Format JSON objects from collected data
+2. Format JSON objects from collected data.
-3. MQTT protocol from MQTT broker and data sensors to MQTT client
+3. MQTT protocol from MQTT broker and data sensors to MQTT client.
-4. Storage of data logs and captured images from data sensors
+4. Storage of data logs and captured images from data sensors.
-5. UI for displaying logged data on localhost website
+5. UI for displaying logged data on localhost website.
-6. Enhanced messaging reliability and persistence with MQTT protocol
+6. Enhanced messaging reliability and persistence with MQTT protocol.
    * Disconnected clients can still receive lost messages sent during the disconnection upon reconnecting
-7. Configured Mosquitto MQTT broker to use TLS security protocol
+7. Configured Mosquitto MQTT broker to use TLS security protocol.
    * Provides end-to-end communications security over MQTT protocol to prevent eavesdropping, tampering and message forgery
    * Requires personalized setup by users (refer to the TLS Security section)
 8. Record videos, upload onto Dropbox and send alert email notifications with the video link included.

 ### Enhanced Messaging Reliability and Persistence
 This was set up by ensuring client had a unique client_id that can be identified by the broker as an existing subscriber.